Temsirolimus: Adverse reactions

 Temsirolimus has been generally well tolerated in clinical settings by patients with advanced RCC.

 In patients with RCC, the adverse effect profile of temsirolimus is primarily metabolic in nature, with minimal impact on QoL compared with the commonly seen side-effects with oral multikinase inhibitors.
 Temsirolimus' high level of specificity for mTOR likely contributes to the tolerability of temsirolimus.
 However, temsirolimus increases mortality in cancer patients.

-Lung toxicity
+Toxicity to lungs

-Temsirolimus is associated with lung toxicity, and the risk of developing this complication may be increased among subjects with abnormal pre-treatment pulmonary functions or history of lung disease.
+Temsirolimus is associated with pulmonary toxicity, and the risk of developing this complication may be increased among subjects with abnormal pre-treatment pulmonary functions or history of lung disease.
 The risk of interstitial lung disease is increased with temsirolimus doses greater than 25 mg, symptoms of which may include dry cough, fever, eosinophilia, chest pain, and dyspnea on exertion.
 Toxicity usually occurred early (within days to weeks) or late (months to years) after treatment.

 Dosing

 Although infusion reactions can occur while temsirolimus is being administered, most hypersensitivity reactions occurring on the same day as temsirolimus administration were not severe.
 Antihistamine pretreatment (e.g. 25–50 mg diphenhydramine, 30 minutes prior to administration) is recommended to minimize the risk of an allergic reaction.